 Metal symbolizes clarity, logic, and precision.
 The use of metal in Maltese design can be seen in decorative elements, furniture, and modern structures, offering a balance to the historic and earthy aspects of the island.
 Incorporating metal accents, white and metallic colours, and circular shapes can enhance the qualities of the Metal element, promoting efficiency and sharpness in thought.

 Because Malta is a small island, the quality of the air is very good.

 In the context of Malta, Feng Shui practices can be uniquely tailored to harmonize with the island’s natural elements, historical depth, and cultural richness.
 By thoughtfully incorporating the Five Elements into Maltese spaces, residents and visitors alike can enhance their environment’s energy, fostering a balanced and prosperous living space that respects both traditional wisdom and the island’s distinct character.

 Energy of Malta

-Malta has a good energy with its Mediterranean climate, the year-round sun which is mild during winter and hot in the summer (much hotter in the inland areas).
+Malta has good energy with its Mediterranean climate and the year-round sun, which is mild during winter and hot in the summer (much hotter in the inland areas).
 Rain happens mainly in autumn and winter, with summer starting generally dry.